Master of Science in Education — Special Education Online

 Credit Hours

-The Master of Science in Education – Special Education online degree program will prepare you for special education licensure, helping to meet the high demand for special education teachers.
-If you already hold a master's degree in special education and are interested in completing requirements for licensure only.
+The Master of Science in Education – Special Education online degree program will prepare you for K-12 cross-categorical special education licensure, helping to meet the high demand for special education teachers.
+For students not interested in licensure, but simply in increasing their inclusive teaching strategies, there is also a degree-only option.
 Campus policies on recency of coursework, minimum grade earned, and equivalence will apply.
 Official transcripts will be reviewed for applicable prior coursework following application and admission to the program.

 Plus, as a student in the MSE – Special Education program, you may be eligible for the TEACH Grant.*